Thomas Milville Raven

-Rev Thomas Milville Raven FRSE (1828–1896) was an English vicar remembered as a theological author and early calotype photographer.
+The Reverend Thomas Milville Raven FRSE (1828–1896) was an English vicar remembered as a theological author and early calotype photographer.
 Some documents name him as Thomas Melville Raven.

 Life

 He studied divinity at St David's College in Lampeter (now known as the University of Wales), graduating MA.

-From 1856 he was experimenting with calotype photography and exhibiting photographs of the Pyrenees, Pau and towns in France.
-In 1858 he was living in Edinburgh and joined the Scottish Photographic Society, the more formal rival to the Edinburgh Photographic Society.
+From 1856, he was experimenting with calotype photography and exhibiting photographs of the Pyrenees, Pau and towns in France.
+In 1858, he was living in Edinburgh and joined the Scottish Photographic Society, the more formal rival to the Edinburgh Photographic Society.
 He was also a member of the Glasgow Photographic Society.

 He lived at Waldringfield Rectory in Suffolk and is presumed vicar of that parish.
-In 1863 he moved to Scruton in Yorkshire.
-In 1867 he became vicar of the nearby village of Crakehall also having pastoral duties in Langthorne.
+In 1863, he moved to Scruton in Yorkshire.
+In 1867, he became vicar of the nearby village of Crakehall also having pastoral duties in Langthorne.

-In 1864 he was elected a member of the London Photographic Society.
+In 1864, he was elected a member of the London Photographic Society.

-In 1869 he was elected a fellow of the Royal Society of Edinburgh his proposer being Andrew Coventry.
+In 1869, he was elected a fellow of the Royal Society of Edinburgh his proposer being Andrew Coventry.

 He died on 13 June 1896.